LuxCoreRender/LuxCoreDeps/README.md

 To expose a new set of dependency, create a new release in LuxCoreDeps and upload dependency sets in the assets of the release.

+## Adding dependencies

+_(For admin only - requires appropriate rights on repo)_

+Dependencies can be added in `conanfile.py` file, in the repository root.

+Please refer to the Conan documentation for instructions.

 ## Caveats & Tips